 Amenities at the hotel include a tropical pool surrounded by a verdant garden, conferencing facilities and a restaurant that serves breakfast, lunch and dinner, and one of the best lattes in town!
 The dinner menu features a fabulous range of well-priced mains with an emphasis on local seasonal produce.
 The crispy duck breast and chilli berry compote is a must-try.
 Follow it up with traditional bread and butter pudding for dessert.

 Do you have any tips to add to our Rockhampton travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 About the writer